-Ts’‘kel, which means golden eagle in the Hal’qemeylem language, was originally established in 1984 as a program of study leading to a Master of Education in Administration.
-Ts’‘kel students are engaged in interdisciplinary research on social and educational topics related to schooling, Aboriginal community development, and historical and theoretical work that has a direct relationship to First Nations health and welfare.
+Ts’‘kel, which means golden eagle in the Hal’qemeylem language, was originally established in 1984 as a concentration of courses focussed on Indigenous issues in education.
+At that time, Ts”kel courses were applied to a Master of Educational Administration degree..
+Ts’‘kel students engage with interdisciplinary research on social and educational topics related to schooling, Indigenous community development, and historical and theoretical work that has a direct relationship to First Nations health and welfare.

-Ts’‘kel facilitates Aboriginal participation and Indigenous perspectives in UBC master’s and doctoral programs through (1) a concentration of courses in First Nations/Indigenous education, and (2) research supervision from Indigenous faculty.
+Ts’‘kel facilitates Indigenous participation and Indigenous perspectives in UBC master’s and doctoral programs through (1) a concentration of courses in First Nations/Indigenous education, and (2) potential research supervision from Indigenous faculty.
 Ts’‘kel offers academic, social, cultural, and emotional support in collaboration with the First Nations House of Learning.

 Concentration of Courses:

 Students complete two core courses and two electives for the Ts’‘kel concentration.
 The courses include: